dgraph-io/dgraph-docs/content/howto/exportdata/export-data-cloud.md

 Ensure that you download these files as soon as possible because the signed URLs to download these files expire after 48 hours from the time they were generated.
 You can use `curl -O <SIGNED_URL>` to download the files to the current directory.
 {{% /notice %}}

-### Exporting data from Dgraph Cloud programatically
+### Exporting data from Dgraph Cloud programmatically

-You can also export data from Dgraph Cloud programatically using the Dgraph Cloud API.
+You can also export data from Dgraph Cloud programmatically using the Dgraph Cloud API.
 For more information, see [Cloud API documentation](https://dgraph.io/docs/cloud/cloud-api/backup/#export-data).